-Currently Dr. Krammer holds a position as an Associate Professor at the Department of Microbiology at the Icahn School of Medicine at Mount Sinai.
-He has published more than 70 papers, is member of the editorial boards of the Journal of Virology, Plos One and Heliyon and is a peer reviewer for more than 30 journals.
+Currently Prof. Krammer holds a position as a Professor of Vaccinology at the Department of Microbiology at the Icahn School of Medicine at Mount Sinai.
+He has published more than 100 papers, is member of the editorial boards of the Journal of Virology, Plos One and Heliyon and is a peer reviewer for more than 30 journals.
 Dr. Krammer is also member of the Vaccine and Edward Jenner Society Young Investigator Program.
 In addition he is a scientific adviser for enGenes and PathSensors.

 2014-2017: Member of the Vaccine and Edward Jenner Vaccine Society Young Investigator Program (YIP)